ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ### Traffic Analysis {#ta}

-This document assumes that all communication between different Oblivious Client, Gateway, and Relay is protected by HTTPS.
+This document assumes that all communication between different Oblivious Client, Oblivious Relay Resource, and Oblivious Gateway Resource is protected by HTTPS.
 This protects information about which resources are the subject of request and prevents a network observer from being able to trivially correlate messages on either side of a relay.
 However, it does not mitigate traffic analysis by such network observers.